pinecone-wifi/pinecone/README.md

 [i] Sending 64 deauth frames to all clients from AP 00:11:22:33:44:55 on channel 1...
 ................................................................
 Sent 64 packets.
-[i] Monitoring for 10 secs on channel 1 for WPA handshakes between all clients and AP 00:11:22:33:44:55...
+[i] Monitoring for 10 secs on channel 1 WPA handshakes between all clients and AP 00:11:22:33:44:55...
 ```

 If the module runs in background (for example, *scripts/infrastructure/ap*), you can stop it using the `stop` command when the module is running: